GaffaQ/AlchimiaVitae/README.md

   </a>
 </p>

-## 特性
+## Features

-查看 Slimefun 指南获取更多信息。
+See the Slimefun guide for more information.

-### 工具与资源
+### Tools & resources
-- 灵魂收集
+- Soul collecting
-  - 从生物掉落更多经验
+  - Grants additional experience from mobs
-  - 有几率掉落浓缩灵魂，一种制作材料
+  - Has a chance to drop Condensed Soul, a crafting material
-- 光与暗魔法植物
+- Light and Dark magic plants
-  - 用于酿造药水以及制作部分资源
+  - Used for brewing potions and crafting certain resources
-  - 使用灵魂或魔法精华注入橡树树苗获得
+  - Obtained by infusing oak saplings with souls or magic essences

-### 合成
+### Crafting
-- 神圣祭坛
+- Divine Altar
-  - 用于制造高级物品
+  - Used to craft advanced items
-  - 可以制作金属
+  - Can create metals
-  - 可以将不同种类的生命变成压缩碳
+  - Can compress different forms of life into compressed carbon
-- 华丽炼药锅
+- Ornate Cauldron
-  - 用于酿造强力的药水
+  - Used to brew powerful potions
-    - 仁慈酿造与恶毒混合物
+    - Benevolent Brew and Malevolent Concoction
-- 注入祭坛
+- Infusion Altar
-  - 可以向工具、武器、防具注入强力的魔法
+  - Can infuse powerful magic into tools, weapons, and armor
-  - 每个装备仅能选择一种注入魔法，不能同时添加多种注入魔法
+  - Each piece of equipment can only have one infusion at a time